Pseudoneuroterus mazandarani

 Pseudoneuroterus mazandarani is a gall wasp species in the family Cynipidae whose life cycle involves only Palaearctic oaks, Quercus subgen.
 Quercus, in the section Cerris.
 The species is named for the Mazandaran province of Iran where it was collected.
 Gall wasps evolved in the Northern Hemisphere and started as herb gallers.
 Through natural selection they went through a period where they lost the ability to initiate galls and later regained it back.
 It is suggested the first gall wasps were associated with woody host plants.

 Description

 Morphological description

-P. mazandarani females are small, 1.8–2.1 mm in body length.
+Pseudoneuroterus mazandarani females are small, 1.8–2.1 mm in body length.
 The body is dark brown, with the metasoma and lower face somewhat lighter.
 The legs and antennae are light brown, and the scape and pedicel are yellowish.
 The antennae have 12 flagellomeres and are longer than the head and mesosoma together.
 The head is rounded in front view, with the genae noticeably expanded posterior to the compound eyes.
 The mesosoma is densely white setose and longer than high in lateral view.
 The metasoma is smooth, glossy, and setose-less.